History of Gaza: Early Ottoman rule and the Ridwan dynasty

 'Arab Hasan's son Husayn Pasha was governor of Nablus and Jerusalem, and inherited the impoverished governorship of Gaza when his father died.
 He borrowed a large sum from the French in order to meet the heavy taxes imposed on the city by Hassan Aga, governor Sidon Eyalet—the province that Gaza briefly belonged to.
 Husayn's period in office was peaceful and prosperous for the city, and he gained a good reputation for considerably reducing the strife between the nearby Bedouin and the settled population.
 He appointed his son Ibrahim to be governor of the Gaza and Jerusalem sanjaks, but when Ibrahim was killed during an expedition against the Druze in Mount Lebanon in 1660, Husayn resumed control of Gaza.
 The city began to recover and thrive, being described as the "capitol of Palestine" due to its status.
-The Great Mosque was restored, and six other mosques constructed, while Turkish baths and market stalls proliferated.
+The Great Mosque was restored, and six other mosques constructed, while hammams and market stalls proliferated.
 Anonymous petitions from Damascus sent to Istanbul complaining about Husayn's failure to protect the hajj caravan and his alleged pro-Christian tendencies, however, served as an excuse for the Ottoman government to depose him.
 He was soon imprisoned in Damascus and his assets confiscated by provincial authorities.
 He was later sent to Istanbul and died in prison there in 1663.

 Husayn's brother Musa Pasha then governed Gaza into the early 1670s, implementing an anti-French and anti-Christian regime to appease the Ottoman government.
 Soon after his reign ended, Ottomans officials were appointed to govern.
 The Ridwan period is considered Gaza's last golden age during Ottoman rule and the city gradually dwindled after they were removed from office.

-Decay after the Ridwans
+After the Ridwans

 In 1723, the Ottomans appointed Salih Pasha Tuqan of the Nablus-based Tuqan family to govern Gaza and two other sanjaks until his death in 1742.
 In the 1750s, local Bedouin tribes disposed of the plunder from a Meccan caravan, consisting of 13,000 camel-loads of goods, into Gaza's markets, boosting the city's wealth.
 The attack on the caravan was a reprisal to the Ottomans who had recently replaced the governor of Damascus.
 In 1763, there was a revolt in Gaza against the Ottomans.
 Then, in November 1770, Ali Bey al-Kabir, the rebellious Mamluk sultan of Egypt, sent troops to Gaza to aid Zahir al-Umar in the Galilee, helping him check the power of the Ottomans in the Levant.
 Gaza was briefly occupied by the French Army under Napoleon Bonaparte, who referred to it as "the outpost of Africa, the door to Asia", in 1799.
 Most of its inhabitants fled as a result.
 His forces easily razed the remains of the city walls (which had not been rebuilt since their destruction by Saladin), but abandoned the city after their failed siege of Acre that same year.
 The duration of French influence in Gaza was too short to have a palpable effect.